 Insurers are constantly adjusting their underwriting criteria to take advantage of trends or make themselves more competitive in a particular demographic.
 A good broker will be aware of recent changes that could save you money on your policy.Shannah Compton Game, CFP, MBA

 Chief Millennial Money Strategist at Your Millennial Money

 Maybe you’ve heard that you should multiply your annual income by 10 to get your life insurance face value, but you might want to take a little more time than that to calculate something so important.

 Then ask yourself how much it takes to sustain your household at your current spending habits.
 You may also want to consider a larger death benefit than your beneficiaries will need, if you can afford it, because life insurance benefits are paid out in a tax-free lump sum.
 If invested, it can reap a significant amount of interest even in the very first year.
-For example, a $2 million death benefit, if invested at a 5 percent annual rate of return, would earn $100,000/year if left untouched.
+For example, a $2 million death benefit, if invested at a 5% annual rate of return, would earn $100,000 a year if left untouched.

 Take the cost of inflation into account, too.
 We appreciated Amica Life’s rider for that; it automatically increases the death benefit to keep its purchasing power consistent with inflation.

 We welcome your feedback on this article and would love to hear about your experience with the life insurance companies we recommend.
 Contact us at firstname.lastname@example.org with comments or questions.